 Frequently Asked Questions About The Potato Eaters

-What is the historical significance of The Potato Eaters?
+What is the historical context of The Potato Eaters?

-What artistic techniques did Van Gogh use in The Potato Eaters?
+What artistic techniques did Van Gogh employ in The Potato Eaters?

 What themes are explored in The Potato Eaters?